yadi-dev/yadi-dev/README.md

 I have hands-on experience in various technologies like **Vue.js**, **React.js**, **Next.js**, and **Laravel** for web development, and **Flutter** for mobile app development.
 I enjoy working on complex projects, ensuring they meet user needs while maintaining high performance and scalability.

-In my free time, I love learning languages, and I am currently focusing on **Russian** and **Korean**.
+In my free time, I love learning languages, and I am currently focusing on **Russian**.
 I also enjoy listening to Russian music.

 ## Technologies I Work With: